-Commentary on Criterion 4.4.2.
-Even though the most critical loading with respect to horizontal deflections of a structure is in many cases a combination of minimum vertical and maximum lateral loads, maximum vertical loads combined with lateral loads may be more critical.
+Even though the most critical loading with respect to lateral deflections of a structure is in many cases a combination of minimum vertical and maximum lateral loads, maximum vertical loads combined with lateral loads may be more critical.
 This criterion imposes conditions which represent the highest loads which should cause no permanent structural damage.
-It would be unrealistically conservative to impose maximum lateral loads.
+It would be unrealistically conservative to impose maximum vertical loads simultaneously with maximum lateral loads.
 A lesser lateral load is therefore adopted for this criterion, accounting for the low probability of simultaneous action of maximum vertical loads, combined with maximum wind forces.